SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

 voxels only → resize to 64³ → cache.

 **PET temporal averaging.** The final 9 frames of the dynamic PIB acquisition are averaged, corresponding to the late amyloid binding window [4].
-OASIS-3 PIB acquisitions vary in frame count (25–53 in this cohort); the fixed last-9 selection follows Vo et al. [2], who apply the same rule without frame-count adjustment.
-Frame selection is logged per subject in `logs_v3/frame_selection_v3.csv`.
+The fixed last-9 selection follows Vo et al. [2]

 **PET registration.** Rigid (6-DOF) FLIRT to the subject's own native MRI space, so ROI extraction uses the same segmentation for both modalities.
-Cropping by segmentation label excludes everything outside the structure, so no separate skull-stripping is applied for ROI inputs.
+Cropping by segmentation label excludes everything outside the structure.

-**Whole-brain volumes.** Masked with FastSurfer's `mask.mgz` and z-scored over non-zero voxels, giving a ~7% non-zero fraction matched between modalities.
-The DKT segmentation is not used for this purpose because it excludes roughly 19% of brain volume, mostly cortical ribbon and CSF.

-**Augmentation.** torchio [5], three copies per training subject at seeds `[1, 101, 42]`, expanding 120 → 480 training samples.
-Settings differ from
-torchio's defaults as follows:
+**Augmentation.** torchio [5], three copies per training subject at seeds `[1, 101, 42]`, expanding 120 to 480 training samples.
+Settings differ from torchio's defaults as follows:

 - **`default_pad_value=0`.** Without it, space rotated in from outside the volume is filled with a non-zero value, which on z-scored data passes the occupancy mask as tissue.
 - **No elastic deformation.** The ROI crops have only 3 voxels of padding.
-- **Single-axis flips, no left–right flip.** The six ROIs form three bilateral pairs with fixed left/right indices and learned positional embeddings.
+- **Single-axis flips, no left–right flip.** Avoids altering left-right ROIs.
 - **Rotation ±7°**.
 Enough rotation to ensure ROIs not outisde cropped area.

 ---